Yelp/Tron/docs/developing.rst

 comply as much as possible.
 The documentation must also be kept up to date with any changes in functionality, especially the man pages.

+If and when you come across non-PEP8-compliant code, avoid reformatting it in the same branch as functional changes so that code reviews are less confusing.

 Running Tron in a Sandbox
 -------------------------